saucelabs/sauce-docs/docs/dev/error-messages.md

 - Your uploaded app has the same MD5 hash as it does on your machine.
 - You're starting the `app` capability with `storage:filename`.
 There shouldn't be a leading `http`.
 - You're using the exact name you provided via the rest API, not the original filename.
 For example, if you uploaded a file named `my_app.apk` to `https://saucelabs.com/rest/v1/storage/YOUR_USERNAME/new_app_name.apk`, your file is available as `storage:filename=new_app_name.apk`.
+- Check the access permissions for the file before retrying.
+If you have confirmed you have permissions to access the file and you continue to get this error, contact our [Sauce Labs Support](https://saucelabs.com/training-support).

 ### Unable to Find Device Within 90 Seconds